paul0rocha/ApiByCep-Python/README.md

 ## Some notes about this app

-1 - There PSQL query applies only to oracle database.
+1 - We use the google colab platform to use the application

 ## Functionalities